javalin/codeowner-selfmerge-action/SECURITY.md

 ## Reporting a Vulnerability

-Email [Orta](https://github.com/orta), email available in my profile.
+Open an issue in the repository